 When you create your project you will automatically be matched to our partners if you're eligible.

 Get in touch for a chat with our dedicated sports team if you want to find out more.

-We have waived all our fees, meaning you keep every penny you raise
+We have waived our platform fees, meaning you keep more of what you raise

 Our dedicated sports team will sit down with you to shape your campaign

 We have almost £3 million for grassroots sports clubs affected by Covid-19

 First off, give your campaign a clear name to capture attention

 Tell your supporters what you're planning to do on your page

 Can you offer any 'rewards' for fans and sponsors?